dotnet/docs-aspire/docs/caching/stackexchange-redis-distributed-caching-component.md

        .WithReference(redis)
 ```

-The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` project named `redis`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` project named `cache`.
 In the _:::no-loc text="Program.cs":::_ file of `ExampleProject`, the Redis connection can be consumed using:

 ```csharp
 builder.AddRedisDistributedCache("cache");